Logo

 Pricing

-- Professional: $89/mo – Includes core Spaces, live video, and paywalls for monetization.
+• Professional: $89/month – Includes core Spaces, live video, and paywalls for monetization.

-- Business (Most Popular): $199/mo – Adds workflows, custom profile fields, and headless Member API for deeper customization.
+• Business (Most Popular): $199/month – Adds workflows, custom profile fields, and headless Member API for deeper customization.

-If you’re getting started, the $89 per month plan gets you core Spaces, live video, and paywalls; higher tiers add advanced automation and white‑labeling.
-However, expect around a 4% transaction fees on payments, be sure to factor them in if your community volume is high.
+If you're getting started, the $89 per month plan gets you core Spaces, live video, and paywalls; higher tiers add advanced automation and white-labeling.
+However, expect around a 4% transaction fee on payments—be sure to factor that in if your community volume is high.

 Where Circle shines